code-doyen/kata/README.md

   2. Any live cell with more than three live neighbors dies, as if by overcrowding.
   3. Any live cell with two or three live neighbors lives on to the next generation.
   4. Any dead cell with exactly three live neighbors becomes a live cell.
-  5. A cell’s neighbors are those cells which are horizontally, vertically or diagonally adjacent.
+  5. A cell’s neighbors are those cells which are horizontally, vertically, or diagonally adjacent.
   Most cells will have eight neighbors.
 Cells placed on the edge of the grid will have fewer.
-* Output/Display the next state ot the grid according to the rules of Conway’s Game of Life listed above.
+* Output/Display the next state of the grid according to the rules of Conway’s Game of Life listed above.

 <table style="display: border: 1px solid;">
   <thead>